rjinaga/IocServiceStack/README.md

 # NJet.Interservice
-NJet.Interservice is a .NET library for multi-services communication through multi level dependency injection.
+NJet.Interservice is a .NET library for multi-services communication through multi-level dependency injection.
+This separates the concerns of application layers.
+This makes the layers configurable, but not required to reference dependent layer at compile or design time.
+References will be added virtually at runtime.

 ### Prerequisite
 - .NET Core